29Sagar/Assignment/README.md

 And navigate to http://127.0.0.1:8000

-Please view the Assignment Solution Pdf.
+Please view Assignment Solution Pdf for the output result.